Shawnidah/Shawnidah/README.md

 - 👋 Hi, I’m @Shawnidah
 - 👀 I’m interested in ...Web development , mobile app development and some algorithm designing
 - 🌱 I’m currently learning ...Software Engineering
-- 💞️ I’m looking to collaborate on ...Web devolpment
+- 💞️ I’m looking to collaborate on ...Web devolpment, Algorithm Design and Backend Development
 - 📫 How to reach me ...uncle_nidah on instagram and  tag :+263788901002
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...WE FIGHT THE BUGS TILL THEY ARE BURRIED...